How to Make St. Augustine Grass Spread Quickly

 What’s the Best Soil for St. Augustine Grass?

 Starting with the soil, part of what makes St. Augustine grass so great is its ability to grow with a variety of soil types.
 It also suits soil with a wide pH range (from 5.0 to 8.5).
-A good pH would ideally be between 5.0 to 7.5.
+The best pH for St. Augustine grass would be between 5.0 to 7.5.
 Never use a soil with high-nitrogen, such as Dillo Dirt, as this will burn new grass.
 Look for a landscape or garden mix with a 60/40 or 50/50 blend of chocolate loam or compost for lawn.
 You will want to use somewhat moist soil while avoiding any soil that is waterlogged or compacted.

 Waterlogged and compacted soil will often have its oxygen supply depleted and, as a result, can often prevent the growth of plant life.
 With the use of topsoil, you can cut the amount of water your soil may collect over time.
 Investigate your choice for soil before choosing it for your St. Augustine grass.
 We recommend testing your soil through A&M’s AgriLife Extension Service or SoilKit.com to get an accurate view of the health and quality of your soil.